-Coming in for the scheduled class time is "optional".
+Coming in for the scheduled class time is expected and will result in points towards final grade.
 This is because the points earned from coming to class, participating, and doing in-class activities will total 1 test grade.
-At the end of the semester I will drop the lowest of the 5 test grades (4-written, 1-class grade).
+At the end of the semester, I will drop the lowest of the 5 test grades (4-written, 1-class grade).
 The class time grade CAN NOT replace a palpation exam grade.
-Class time will consist of palpation practice, review, and a quick in-person quiz.
-This is subject to change as updates on CVID-19 develop.
-In-Class grade breakdown is as follows: Attending:50%, Participating:30%, Quiz:20%
+Class time will consist of palpation practice, review, and a discussions/discussion board.
+This is subject to change as updates on COVID-19 develop.
+Class participation will require responding or posting a question to blackboard, engaging in class discussion, or an end of the class response.